hossamShawky/Final-Project-CI-CD-ITI-IAC/README.md

-# Final-Task-CI-CD-ITI-IAC
+# Final-Project-CI-CD-ITI-IAC
-This repository contains Terraform configuration for setting up infrastructure on Google Cloud Platform (GCP) using Infrastructure as Code (IaC) principles, Installing Jenkins (using Ansible https://github/hossamshawky/) and build pipeline to deploy an application on GKE
+This repository contains Terraform configuration for setting up infrastructure on Google Cloud Platform (GCP) using Infrastructure as Code (IaC) principles, Installing Jenkins  and build Multibranch pipeline to build and deploy an application on GKE

 </br>